-DMSO is only approved by the Food and Drug Administration (FDA) to treat interstitial cystitis, a chronic condition that inflames a person’s bladder.
+DMSO is only approved by the U.S. Food and Drug Administration to treat interstitial cystitis, a chronic condition that inflames a person’s bladder.

 Calcium is a natural mineral that can deposit in many different organs of your body.
 Most of the conditions it produces are benign and easily managed, though others may require surgery or are signs of more serious underlying conditions.